elastic/rally/README.rst

 Installing Rally
 ~~~~~~~~~~~~~~~~

-**Note**: If you actively develop on Elasticsearch, we recommend that you `install Rally in development mode <https://esrally.readthedocs.io/en/latest/developing.html#installation-instructions-for-development>`_ instead as Elasticsearch is fast moving and Rally always adapts accordingly to the latest master version.
+**Note**: If you actively develop on Elasticsearch, we recommend that you `install Rally in development mode <https://esrally.readthedocs.io/en/latest/developing.html#installation-instructions-for-development>`_ instead as Elasticsearch is fast moving and Rally always adapts accordingly to the latest main version.

 Install Python 3.8+ including ``pip3``, git 1.9+ and an `appropriate JDK to run Elasticsearch <https://www.elastic.co/support/matrix#matrix_jvm>`_ Be sure that ``JAVA_HOME`` points to that JDK.
 Then run the following command, optionally prefixed by ``sudo`` if necessary::